dirkkelly/dirkkelly/content/technology/youtube-censoring-notifications.md.md

   description: 'YouTube admits to their new policies and methods that deliberately
     screw over content creators and Independent News Outlets. '
   channel: Jimmy Dore
+description: 'YouTube admits to their new policies and methods that deliberately screw over content creators and Independent News Outlets. '
 draft: true

 ---